mfikes/advent-day-5/README.md

-# advent-day-5-cljs-node
+# advent-day-5

-Day 5 solution in optimized ClojureScript targeting Node.js.
+Day 5 solution in Clojure and ClojureScript, set up for perf comparisons.

 ## Usage